gvwilson/thirdbit/src/fiction/iffy/index.md

 A moment later they were in a corridor as busy as the one below had been quiet.
-People in navy blue Marine uniforms strode past medical staff in white tunics.
+People in navy blue uniforms strode past medical staff in white tunics.
 Voices were hushed but urgent: how many injured still needed to be screened?
 How long until the printer finished making new ribs for the patient in room twelve?